Meet the St. Elizabeth | Coleman Staff

 Her passions, outside of work, are her family, photography, travel, and her 17 mo. granddaughter Nola, who is the light of her life.

-As office assistant, Christine is the first face you will see when you walk in.
-Her responsibilities include assisting in our donation program, social media, and community awareness events.
+As our executive administrative assistant, Christine is the first face you will see when you walk in.
+Her responsibilities include assisting in our donation program, social media, and community awareness/volunteer events.
 She handles most of the office logistics and helps keep everything running smoothing.
 You can contact Christine with questions about giving and requesting donations.
 Christine is a University of Indianapolis Alumni and has her bachelors degree in Community Leadership and Engagement.
 She attained her degree so she can be a strong leader in the community.

 At two months old, Christine was adopted from Panama.
 Because of this, she has always had a special connection with adoption, and a strong desire to help birthmothers in particular.
 She also offers a unique perspective on an adoptee panel for our Transracial/Transcultural training.
 Her favorite part about her work is seeing the impact we have on the community.